burakbayramli/kod/loogle/README.md

 Point to any directory, specify an index database name, loogle will index all books, documents for you.
-Content extraction is done through textract which can extract files from pretty much all common file formats.
+Content extraction is done through `textract` which can extract files from pretty much all common file formats.
 Loogle can detect additions, removals.

-TBD: file size changes triggering incremental updates.
+TODO: file size changes triggering incremental updates.

 Requirements

-whoosh

-pandas
+`whoosh`

+`pandas`